 • Evaluation to ensure that predicted energy savings are achieved

 We are still determining where exactly we will begin the piloting of our program, and what the key eligibility criteria will be.
-However, we anticipate targeting specific neighborhoods in Minneapolis beginning in mid 2025.
+However, we anticipate targeting specific neighborhoods in Minneapolis beginning in mid late 2025.
 We hope to expand to Saint Paul in the next few years.

 If you’re interested in learning more, please complete this survey.
 We will reach out to you with more information about the program in the months to come.